Codeception/codeception.github.com/docs/03-ModulesAndHelpers.markdown

 By the end of a test all your changes will be rolled back to values to config values.

+### Extension options

+*new in 1.6.3*

+Like each class a Helper can be inherited from a module.

+{% highlight php %}

+<?php
+namespace Codeception\Module;
+class MySeleniumHelper extends Selenium2 {
+}
+?>

+{% endhighlight %}

+In inherited helper you replace implemented methods with your own realization.
+Also you can replace `_before`, `_after` hooks, which is might be an option when you need to customize starting and stopping of testing session.

+If some of the methods of parent class should not be used in child module, you can disable them.
+Codeception has several options for this.

+{% highlight php %}

+<?php
+namespace Codeception\Module;
+class MySeleniumHelper extends Selenium2 {
+    // disable all inherited actions
+    public static $includeInheritedActions = false;

+    // include only "see" and "click" actions public static $onlyActions = array('see','click');

+    // exclude "seeElement" action
+    public static $excludeActions = array('seeElement');
+}
+?>

+{% endhighlight %}

+Option `$includeInheritedActions` set to false adds ability to create aliases for parent methods.
+ It allows you to resolve conflicts between module.
+Let's say we want to use `Db` module with our `SecondDbHelper` that actually inherits from `Db`.
+How can we use `seeInDatabase` methods from both modules?
+Let's find out.

+{% highlight php %}

+<?php
+namespace Codeception\Module;
+class SecondDbHelper extends Db {
+    public static $includeInheritedActions = false;

+    public function seeInSecondDb($table, $data)
+    {
+        $this->seeInDatabase($table, $data);
+    }
+}
+?>

+{% endhighlight %}

+`$includeInheritedActions` set to false won't include the methods from parent classes into the generated Guy.
+Still you can use inherited methods in your helper class.

 ## Conclusion

 Modules are the true power of Codeception.
 They are used to emulate multiple inheritance for Guy classes (CodeGuy, TestGuy, WebGuy, etc).